Forum Rules & Guide

 The reasoning is simple - if a single member has 200 posts complaining about a certain product or brand, it tends to slant the forum in a direction which may not be accurate.
 However, if 20 members review their stove in our ratings sections and have poor experiences, that is likely to mean a lot more.
 The same goes for positive reviews and posts.
 If a member starts a thread saying "Do you like your Upland Stove?", you are certainly free to answer in the affirmative and point to the stove review you posted.
 If they ask about the details how you run your Upland Stove, you should feel free to share.
 This is all educational as opposed to a sales pitch.

-Any screen names, photos or avatars and sigs should be hearth or home related - Like no Obama or GW Bush pics, references, etc...please keep references to your political beliefs, your gun collection, your religion or lack thereof, etc. off of Hearth.com (exception - The Ash Can posts at certain times of year when discussions are being had).
+Any screen names, photos or avatars and sigs should be hearth or home related - Like no Obama or Trump pics, references, etc...please keep references to your political beliefs, your gun collection, your religion or lack thereof, etc. off of Hearth.com .

 Signatures are limited to 4 lines and commercial messages in them are discouraged.
 Your signature can link to your member profile which can contain more links as well as information.